vvv Click on the categories below to see other topic specific pages vvv

 π 2013-05-23 01:01 in Japan, Japan2013, Ntrips, Trips

-For our third day in Kyoto, while we hadn't seen everything in Kyoto, especially all the temples, but quite frankly I think we had seen enough to get a good idea :) so I elected to go to nearby Arashiyama after a recommendation, and that was a great tip.
+For our third day in Kyoto, while we hadn't seen everything in Kyoto, especially all the temples, but quite frankly I think we had seen enough to get a good idea :) so I elected to go to nearby Arashiyama after a recommendation, and that was a fantastic tip.

 Arashiyama is just outside of useful biking range (we'd have killed our batteries going there and back), so we took a train there, and we walked to the non JR Arashiyama station which had a bike renter with electric bikes (the others weren't electric, and considering how far we had to go for some things, electric definitely helped).